GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-exodus-wallet.md

 - Use the built-in **Exchange** tab to swap fiat or other crypto (via partners).
 - Or transfer from an exchange using your Exodus receive address.

 New to buying?
-Start with [How to Buy Bitcoin for Beginners: Complete Step-by-Step Guide 2026](/how-to-buy-bitcoin-beginners-2026) or [How to Buy Ethereum for Beginners: Complete Step-by-Step Guide 2026](/how-to-buy-ethereum-beginners-2026).
+Start with [How to Buy Bitcoin for Beginners: Complete Step-by-Step Guide 2026](https://txchyon.com/blog/getting-started/how-to-buy-bitcoin-for-beginners/) or [How to Buy Crypto for Beginners: Complete Step-by-Step Guide 2026](https://txchyon.com/blog/getting-started/how-to-buy-crypto/).

 Practice sending a small amount back to an exchange to confirm everything works.